dahyeshon/Final-Report/README.md

 To solve this problem
 As in the case of j-link, cooperation between second-hand countries and Dutch should be established to guarantee payment.

-+ 물건의 배송에 대한 블록체인은 가능하지 않음...
-+ 거래 대금에 대한 블록체인만 가능..(블록체인을 실행화 시키면)

 # 5. Conclusion
-Online P2P transaction has been on a steady rise every year. it would become more active in the future.
+Online used goods transaction has been on a steady rise every year. it would become more active in the future.
 Therefore, I think to solve the security problem with blockchain is to become a game changer in this business.
 However, There are no countries, including the U.S., to have any related laws that can detain suspects in online fraud.
 In South Korea, also,it is limited to voice phishing techniques only to legalize online transaction fraud suspects, and there is no legal action against other frauds.